Patient education: Bladder cancer treatment; invasive cancer (Beyond the Basics)

 ●Strongly prefer to keep their bladder AND have a single, well-defined, muscle-invasive tumor inside the bladder, without any evidence of cancer on the inner lining (which is called "carcinoma in situ (which often recurs) or hydronephrosis (enlargement of the kidneys).
 Ideally, these tumors should be amenable to a complete removal by transurethral resection of bladder tumor (TURBT).
 (See 'Radical transurethral resection of bladder tumor (TURBT)' below.)

 CYSTECTOMY (SURGICAL REMOVAL OF THE BLADDER)

 Patients with muscle-invasive bladder cancer who need to have cystectomy are sometimes advised to have chemotherapy before surgery, and the combination of preoperative chemotherapy and surgery is widely recognized as the standard of care.
 However, preoperative chemotherapy is reserved for people who are healthy enough to tolerate this more aggressive treatment.

 Chemotherapy works by interfering with the ability of rapidly growing cells (such as cancer cells) to divide or reproduce themselves.
 Because most of an adult's normal cells are not rapidly growing, they are not affected by chemotherapy.
 Exceptions to this include cells of the bone marrow (where the blood cells are produced), the hair, and the lining of the gastrointestinal tract.
 These tissues are affected most by chemotherapy, causing the typical side effects (low blood counts, hair loss, nausea, etc).

 The reason for this recommendation is that chemotherapy helps to eliminate undetectable cancer cells that are often found in other areas of the body in people with invasive cancer.
 By eliminating these cancer cells, chemotherapy helps to improve survival.
 Clinical trials have shown that neoadjuvant chemotherapy reduces the risk of death and improves five-year survival in people with invasive bladder cancer .

 These combinations are given in cycles.
 A cycle of chemotherapy refers to the time it takes to give the treatment and then allow the body to recover from the effects.
 During this time, patients are closely monitored for signs of drug toxicity and side effects.
-Three cycles of MVAC are usually recommended before cystectomy.
+Three cycles of MVAC or GC are usually recommended before cystectomy.
 Carboplatin-containing regimens are considered inferior to cisplatin-based regimens and are not recommended.